Al-Qaeda and Iran: Alliance Against the US

 Connection: Al-Rahman planned attacks on Western targets on behalf of bin Laden.
 At some point after 9/11, Rahman returned to Afghanistan where he liaised between its groups in Iraq, Iran, and Algeria.
 Bin Laden then appointed Rahman as an emissary to Iran, which enabled Rahman to travel freely to and out of Iran.
 On August 22, 2011, Rahman was killed by a CIA drone strike.

-Connection: Abdullah, one of Al Qaeda's top operational deputies, reportedly arrived in Iran shortly after the U.S. invasion of Afghanistan under the protection of the IRGC's elite Quds Force.
+Connection: Abdullah, one of Al-Qaeda's top operational deputies, reportedly arrived in Iran shortly after the U.S. invasion of Afghanistan under the protection of the IRGC's elite Quds Force.
 In 2015 Abdullah Ahmed Abdullah was reportedly one of the operatives released by Iran in exchange for an Iranian diplomat.
-In the 2015 Country Reports on Terrorism, the State Department describes Abdullah as Al Qaeda’s most experienced operational planner and that he may now be based in Syria.
+In the 2015 Country Reports on Terrorism, the State Department describes Abdullah as Al-Qaeda’s most experienced operational planner.
+Abdullah was reportedly gunned down in a targeted killing by Israeli agents acting on behalf of the U.S. in a Tehran suburb on August 7, 2020.

 Connection: After the fall of Afghanistan in 2001, Abd al-Rahman fled to Iran.
 In 2015, Abu Khayr al-Masri was reportedly one of the five jihadists who were reportedly released from Iranian custody in exchange for an Iranian diplomat who had been kidnapped in Yemen.